MaksimDzhangirov/backendBankExample/docs/part28-eng.md

 ![](../images/part28/11.png)

-As I asked RDS to auto generate a random password for me before, here, in this pop-up window, we can see and copy its master password.
+As I asked RDS to auto generate a random password for me before, here, in this pop-up window, we can see and copy its `Master password`.

 ![](../images/part28/12.png)

 Now I'm gonna open TablePlus and create a new connection to access our remote DB.
-For the connection name, let's call it AWS Postgres.
+For the connection name, let's call it `AWS Postgres`.
 We don't have the host URL yet, so let's leave it empty for now.
 The username should be `root`.
 And let's paste in the password.
 The database name is `simple_bank`.
 And that's it.